 In Canada residential VoIP growth has been relatively slower than in other comparable markets, such as the USA for example.
 In part, this is due to predatory contracts, with inflated pricing and reduced set of features by some of the providers, such as Comwave or Vonage Canada.

-With that said, over the last five years, new Canadians have started to drive demand for VoIP international long distance calling.
+With that said, over the last five years, new Canadians have started to drive demand for VoIP international long-distance calling.
 As these create revenue for providers, and here is where VoIP excels.
 New providers have emerged, such as VoIP Much, who are growing right in pace with the demand.
 Anticipating and adding more services with new features and modern tools.
-Making any comparison with old VoIP providers such as Comwave or Primus prove to be a silly and trivial matter!
+Making any comparison with old VoIP providers such as Comwave or Primus proves to be a silly and trivial matter!

 On the business side, the Canadian business of all sizes has fully come to embrace VoIP!
 Is fair to say that over the same five year period business have been moving away from the big telecom providers faster than ever before.
 Contract renewal time has become the switching trigger.
 Providers like RingCentral, Versature or MightyCall replace the yesteryear powerhouses of Rogers, Bell, and Telus.
 In simple terms, the massive amount of features VoIP provides, along with a symbiotic integration with the new workforce make business VoIP the new de-facto business phone system standard.